Facebook Advertising 101: The Complete Beginner Guide

 And the best way to do that is through the Meta (or Facebook) Pixel.

 The Pixel is a small piece of code that you place on your website to track user actions and interactions.
-This powerful tool serves as the eyes and ears of your Facebook advertising campaigns, capturing valuable data that can be used for a variety of purposes, from tracking conversions to creating some of the custom audiences we just mentioned above.
+This powerful tool serves as the eyes and ears of your Facebook advertising campaigns, capturing valuable website event data that can be used for a variety of purposes, from tracking conversions to creating some of the custom audiences we just mentioned above.

 The Facebook Pixel is indispensable for marketers for several reasons.